ialbert/genescape-central/docs/gs_tree.md

 When labels are not explicitly provided, an automatic node labeling will take place using two numbers separated by a slash.

-1. The first number indicates the count of nodes in the subtree starting from that node.
-2. The second number is the total number of nodes in the complete annotation tree.
+1. The number is the total number of nodes in the complete annotation tree.

 For example, a node labeled `16/11235` indicates there are `16` nodes in the subtree beginning at that node.
 In the larger tree before filtering to your specific GO terms, this node's subtree had `11,235` nodes.